Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Algorithm Design

-where $\gamma>0$ is a parameter which amplifies the role of models similarities, \ie the larger $\gamma$, the more pronounced is the homophily effect. \paragraph{Coalition Formation} Move now the focus on the coalitions formed which may vary with respect to the previous round.
-Formally, the goal of this step is to identify the $P$ coalitions formed at round $t$ that will be indicated by $\mathcal{C}_1, \dots, \mathcal{C}_P \subset \Pi(K)$, where $\Pi(K)$ denotes the set of all possible partitions of $[K]$.
-Let us specify that the number of communities $P$ is not an output of the clustering step but it is fixed a priori and it coincides with the model participation rate.
-As proposed by \cite{Narantsatsralt2017_spectralClust_OD}, a natural way to detect communities in social networks is spectral clustering.
-The idea is now to project the data, collected in matrix $W$, in the corresponding eigenvector space and then to properly apply a k-means on this space.
-The projection on eigenvectors space is crucial since it allows to significantly distinguish the similar nodes into more distanced positions in feature space, assigning similar values to members of the same community and capturing also soft boundaries between communities, both convex and non-convex.
+We move the focus on the coalitions formed which may vary with respect to the previous round.
+Formally, the goal of this step is to identify the $P$ coalitions formed at round $t$ that will be indicated by $\mathcal{C}_1, \dots, \mathcal{C}_P \subset \Pi(K)$, where $\Pi(K)$ denotes the set of all possible partitions of the set $\{1,\dots,K\}$.
+Notice that the number of communities $P$ is neither assumed to be the true number of clusters in the data, nor is an output of the clustering step, but it is fixed a priori and it coincides with the model participation rate.
+This assumption is not restrictive since it is common practice in clustered framework (e.g., refer to IFCA~\cite{ghosh2020efficient} and FeSEM~\cite{long2023multi}).

-\paragraph{Sampling Strategy} Once the $P$ coalitions of clients have been identified, for each coalition our goal is now to identify the optimal client to sample at round $t$.